Castleknock Castle

 Castleknock Castle is a ruined Norman castle in Dublin, Ireland.
 It is now the site of St. Vincent's Castleknock College, an all-boys Catholic school.
+The Irish name of Castleknock is Caisleán Cnucha, derived from the older forms Cnoc and Cnucha mentioned in medieval sources.

 History

 Early history

 There is evidence of the site's importance in pre-modern times.
 In 1861, an ancient altar tomb known as a cromlech was discovered in the castle's interior.

 Several medieval sources, including the Annals of the Four Masters, the Annals of Ulster, and the Annals of Tigernach, mention the site under its Irish name, Cnucha.